Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: The Distracting Effect of Extra Masks

 \textbf{Setup.} Finally, we revisit the question that motivated us to explore the effect of masks: can additional masks alter the locality bias observed in MDLMs (\Cref{sec: locality})?
 To test this, we repeat the experiment from \Cref{fig: locality} but append varying numbers of extra masks to the input.
 This allow us to assess how extra masks influence the model’s ability to use information at different positions within the prompt.

-\textbf{Results.} Figure \ref{fig: locality_with_masks} shows a surprising pattern: while extra masks degrade performance across all positions, the drop is more severe when relevant information is \textit{closest} to the test question, creating an `inverse recency effect' for LLaDA models.
-This suggests that masks appended near the question strongly disrupt processing of local information.
-As hypothesised, the performance becomes more uniform across positions, but this uniformity mainly reflects consistently poor results.
+\textbf{Results.} The results shown in Figure \ref{fig: locality_with_masks} validate our original hypothesis: as we add more masks, the performance indeed becomes more uniform across positions.
+However, this uniformity mainly reflects consistently poor results.

 \begin{bluebox}{} \textbf{Takeaways.} The context comprehension abilities of MDLMs can be severely impaired by the presence of \textbf{extra mask tokens} in the input.
 This degradation worsens as context length increases, suggesting that masks act as strong \textbf{distractors} which can interfere with long-context processing.
 Controlled experiments confirm that this effect is specific to mask tokens (rather than a byproduct of repeated tokens only), and can be largely rectified by unmasking.
-We further find that the extra masks most significantly interfere with the processing of the local information. \end{bluebox}
+We further find that the extra masks diminish the locality bias, reducing the location-dependent variation in performance. \end{bluebox}